dwoods-24/project_2/README.md

 # Net ID: dwoods24, atoms, jbrow327
 # Project Description:
 This project creates a C++ sorting tool called volsort which uses a linked list to store the data.
-It supports different sorting methods:\n 1.STL \n
-2.Qsort \n
-3.Merge \n
-4.Quick \n
-It sorts either numbers or strings.
+It sorts either numbers or strings and supports different sorting methods: STL, Qsort, Merge, and Quick

 ## Benchmark Results: